owl-lisp/owl/doc/manual.md

 # Libraries

 Libraries are named by lists of symbols.
-For example `(owl lazy)` is a library name. `ol` comes prelodaded with many libraries, some of which are loaded by default to REPL.
+For example `(owl lazy)` is a library name. `ol` comes preloaded with many libraries, some of which are loaded by default to REPL.
 If you want to use exported definitions from a builtin library `(owl lazy)`, you can do so by issuing `(import (owl lazy))`.